Struct biodivine_lib_bdd::Bdd

 Note that the random distribution with which the valuations are picked depends

-on the structure of the Bdd
+on the structure of the Bdd and is not necessarily uniform.

 sourcepub fn random_clause<R: Rng>(&self, rng: &mut R) -> Option<BddPartialValuation>